Nagoya: Festivals

 Apart from the main national festivals and holidays, other festivals in Nagoya are unique to the city/region.

-Major events include the June Atsuta Festival, the July Port Festival, the August Nagoya Castle Summer Festival Castle and the October Nagoya Festival.
+Major events include the June Atsuta Festival, the July Port Festival, the August Nagoya Castle Summer Festival and the October Nagoya Festival.
 Wards and areas host local festivals such as the Daidō-chōnin Matsuri (大須大道町人祭, Street Performer's Festival) in Ōsu.

 Dialect

 The Nagoya dialect (名古屋弁, Nagoya-ben) is spoken in the western half of Aichi Prefecture, centering on Nagoya.
 It is also called Owari dialect (尾張弁, Owari-ben).
 The Nagoya dialect is relatively close to standard Japanese and to the Kansai dialect, differing in pronunciation and vocabulary.

 Handicrafts

 The industry of Japanese handicrafts in the city is centuries old.